ncatlab/nlab-content/pages/8/4/6/1/1648/content.md

 * [[Kan extension]]
 * etc

 +--{.On page 3, he writes: "Usually, one has a classical `action' of some kind definedned for manifolds with some extra structure, e.g. a riemannian metric, a symplectic form, a principalbundle, or etc. Quantization is what happens when one tries to assign that same action to a manifold that does not have that structure!"
-So, what is a manifold without that structure, a topological one?
-Or less than that?
-Or is the minimum structure non quantum structure?}
+We can defined many structures over a manifolds.
+Like, a toplogy, piecese linear strucures, a metric, etc. Just like the layers of an onion.
+So, quantization is just summing over all possible new layers of every new structure?
+It looks like so.}

 category: reference